Collect and search data from

-Digital Shield, a recognized leader in computer forensics training and accreditation, now offers a 3-day X1 Social Discovery Certification Course teaching digital forensic examiners and eDiscovery practitioners the foundational skills and knowledge needed to collect, analyze and review evidence from social media networks.Learn More
+Digital Shield, a recognized leader in computer forensics training and accreditation, offers a 3-day X1 Social Discovery Certification Course (online, on-demand or in-person) teaching digital forensic examiners and eDiscovery practitioners the foundational skills and knowledge needed to collect, analyze and review evidence from social media networks.Learn More

 Legal Challenges to the Authentication of Social Media Evidence

 Social media evidence is highly relevant to most legal disputes and broadly discoverable, but some challenges lie in evidentiary authentication without best practices technology and processes.

 X1 Social Discovery On-Demand

 X1 Social Discovery, the industry's leading software to capture social media and website data in a forensically sound manner, is now available as an on-demand offering directly from X1.

 Data is collected and indexed from social media streams, linked content and websites through APIs, webmail connectors and direct web navigation.
 X1 Social Discovery aggregates data from these multiple sources in real time, in a highly scalable and case-centric manner.

 MD5 hash values of individual items are calculated upon capture and maintained through export.
 Automated logging and reports are generated.
 Key metadata unique to social media & web streams are captured through deep integration with APIs provided by the publishers.
 This metadata is important to establishing chain of custody and also provides key evidence relevant to the substantive case as well as authentication.